sontungexpt/neovim-config/README.md

 - **Color Picker with ccc:** It includes a color picker with ccc, a fast and lightweight color picker plugin.

-- **Automatically resize Window with focus:** It automatically resizes windows with resize, a plugin that provides a simple and easy-to-use interface for resizing windows.
+- **Automatically resize Window with focus:** It automatically resizes windows with focus, a plugin that provides a simple and easy-to-use interface for resizing windows.

 ## Installation